-Keep On Fighting
+Keep On Fighting For Financial Independence

-I have no regrets waking up by 5am to work on my side-hustles before work in order to one day break free.
+I have no regrets waking up by 5 am to work on my side-hustles before work in order to one day break free.
 Yes, hearing the alarm go off when it’s pitch black outside while you’re in the middle of a lovely dream is painful, but you’ll get used to it.

 You will regret more of the things you don’t do than the things you try.
 Once you find that wonderful purpose, you’ll go on forever.
 Keep on fighting!

 In order to optimize your finances, you’ve first got to track your finances.
 I recommend signing up for Personal Capital’s free financial tools so you can track your net worth.
 You can also analyze your investment portfolios for excessive fee, and run your financials through their fantastic Retirement Planning Calculator.